translate/pootle/docs/server/commands.rst

 This command prints all the project codes on the server.
 This might be useful for automation.

-Accepts the ``--modified-since`` parameter to list only those projects modified since the change id given by :ref:`commands#latest_change_id`.

-.. _commands#latest_change_id:
+.. _commands#revision:

-latest_change_id
+revision
 ^^^^^^^^^^^^^^^^

 .. versionadded:: 2.5

-This command prints the ID of the latest change (submission) made on the server.
-This is mostly useful in combination with other commands that operate with these IDs.
+This command prints the number of current revision.

 .. _commands#test_checks: